 Customer success and customer experience

 Customer experience can be defined as a customers’ perspective when communicating with your brand or company and using your product /services.
 If you want to improve the relationship with your customers, you can consider these terms like customer experience as the ‘how and customer success as the ‘what.’
-You should take into account customer experience to make a successful customer success strategy.
+You should take into the account customer experience to make a successful customer success strategy.

 Why do businesses need customer success?